wardi/open-source-talk/open-source.rst

 Final notes
 -----------

-* Goal: get your code upstream
+* Goals: less code, more features, costs controlled
 * Individual developers involved with your OSS community
-* Offer your fixes and features back as OSS
+* Develop your fixes and features as OSS
 * Adopt an OSS-friendly culture in your organization